SeryioGonzalez/Azure_IoT_Lab/sample-app/README.md

  }
 ```

 Once input, we will select the subsequent operation.
-In this example, sending an email using the GMAIL connector with the **Send email (V2)** task.
+In this example, sending an email using the GMAIL connector with the **Send email (V2)** task. <br/>

 ![IoT Message](../images/app-4.png)

+Once the connector
 ![IoT Message](../images/app-5.png)
 ![IoT Message](../images/app-6.png)
 ![IoT Message](../images/app-7.png)